Frequently Asked Questions About Campus

-Housing (Residential Life)
+Housing (Residential Life) (back to top)

 The Residential Life office is located in MS Cooper Room 217.
 Freshmen are required to live in the residence halls for 4 semesters unless their home is within 50 miles of campus.
 There is no curfew.
 So residents may come and go as they please, although all exterior doors are locked at midnight (earlier during break periods).
 Please carry your Eagle Card and room key with you at all times.
 There are also some limits on the hours when visitors of the opposite sex are allowed in the residence halls.
 Each guest must check in and out of the residence hall at the designated location in each lobby.
 Visitation privileges for all residence halls are 11:00 AM - Midnight Sunday through Thursday and 11:00 AM - 1:00 AM Friday through Saturday.
 We would also like to suggest viewing the ResLife 411 document for more information on what items to bring for the residence halls and the TTU Living/Learning Villages.

 The TTU student radio station which is WTTU, FM 88.5, located on 3rd floor of RUC.
 The Oracle is the student led school newspaper that comes out on Fridays 9 times a semester.
 You can pick up a copy on the bottom floor of the RUC and other places around campus.
 The Eagle is the Free TTU yearbook provided in CD-ROM format.
 The Oracle and Eagle offices are located on the 3rd floor of the RUC.